bastidas/World-Happiness/imgs/attribution.md

  * Happy icon by Icomoon from Flaticon.

- * Question icon by Dave Gandy from Flaticon.

  * World icon  designed by Freepik from Flaticon.

  * scatter plot icon designed by Freepik from Flaticon.